Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 Economic Impact

-The economic impact of remote work on society is significant for both employers and employees.
+The economic impact of remote work on society is significant for employers and employees.
 Companies can save money on overhead costs by downsizing their physical offices and allowing more workers to work remotely.

 As an employee experiencing the downsides of remote work firsthand, I hope companies will consider these factors before making permanent changes to their workplace policies.